therealextreme/Lynchburg-Smash-Stream-Tools/README.md

     npm install
     node server.js

+After running once you can just use `node server.js` to run the overlay.

-This will start It will provide a list of urls, which are used for overlays and control.
+It will provide a list of urls, which are used for overlays and control.
 This window must be left running as long as you are using the overlays.

 Go into OBS or Streamlabs and set up a new browser source.
-Check `Local` and set the source to whatever location the executable gives you.
+Check `Local file` and set the source to whatever location the executable gives you.

 Set the width to 1920 (1280 if streaming in 720p) and the height to 1080 (720 if streaming in 720p).